pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/app/README.md

 - Service `backend1` in python, that has an API endpoint `/rolldice` which takes a player name as query parameter.
 The service returns a random number between 1 and 6.
-- Service `backend2` in .NET, that also has an API endpoint `/rolldice` which takes a player name as query parameter.
+- Service `backend2` in Java, that also has an API endpoint `/rolldice` which takes a player name as query parameter.
 The service returns a random number between 1 and 6.